-We can’t stress enough the importance on regularly taking time off work and going on vacation.
+We can’t stress enough the importance on regularly asking for time off work and going on holiday.
 Not only does it decrease the risk of heart disease and depression, but it also improves productivity and lowers stress levels.
 However, stress can follow you on vacation if you don’t take the appropriate steps before boarding the plane and heading on out somewhere exotic.

 Simply put, if you don’t adequately prepare for your vacation, it might just end up becoming a little less relaxing and a little more nerve-wracking.
 Here are seven things everybody needs to do before going on vacation.

 Lists are great, and the more, the merrier.
 Make different lists for different things: for example, “Things to Do Before I Leave”, “Vacation Planning Checklist”, and “Things to Do When I Get Back”.
 They’ll help you stay on top of everything, and they’re critical when it comes to alleviating stress.
 Not only that but also the fact crossing off items on a to-do list feels incredibly good.
 Make sure you double-check your lists, though; the last thing you want is to beat yourself up while on vacation for not getting through them and, therefore, clearly forgetting to do something you deemed important.

 Unless you’re going on a top secret mission à la 007 style, you’ll need to inform your colleagues you’ll be away and provide them with the dates you’ll be out of the office.
 Meanwhile, set clear boundaries for everyone in regards to your level of engagement during your vacation: will you be checking in on a daily basis?
 Will you be available 24/7?
 Will you have your phone switched off for the entire week?
 Will you only be reachable by e-mail?
 You could even call a meeting to remind your colleagues about your “rules of engagement”; this meeting will also allow you and your team to go over any key decisions that need to be made before you head on out to the Caribbean.